mlargeaud/NavTOP/README.md

   Spacecraft's initial conditions:

-  - Initial parameters: "Orbital elements" (initial radius and velocity can not be chosen as entry parameter yet)
+  - Initial parameters: "Orbital elements" (initial radius and velocity can not be chosen as entry parameters yet)

   - Inclination (deg),
   - Longitude of ascending node (deg),